ahendricks1/CS61_Handbook/binary_heap.md

 # Use Cases

-A binary heap is useful when you wish to maintain a priority queue of elements, using the weight of their value to correspond to their place in line, like a person with a broken thumb being lower priority than someone who has a broken arm.
+A binary heap is useful when you wish to maintain a priority queue of elements, using the weight of their value to correspond to their place in line, like a person with a broken thumb being lower priority than someone who has a missing thumb.
 The ability to update the queue is a massive advantage if new nodes are being inserted regularly.

 It is not as good as a singly/doubly linked list if you wish to maintain a constant time for inserting or deleting elements after they've surpassed their use.